FawasInteractive/Cemented-Feedback/README.md

 This repository serves as the central place for reporting issues and sharing suggestions for the future of FawasVoxels.
 Please contribute by reporting bugs or suggesting features.

+## 📜 Disclaimer
+By submitting any ideas, suggestions, or feedback in this repository, you agree that Fawas Interactive has 100% permission to use, modify, or ignore any suggestions as I see fit.
+This includes the right to modify the suggestions to fit the project’s needs or to implement them in any form without requiring further permission from the contributor.

 ## 🐛 How to Report an Issue

 1. **Search Existing Issues**: Before opening a new issue, check if someone has already reported it.